wfdrake/rocks-paper-scissors/README.md

 Author: William Drake
-Last edit: 07/03/21
+Last edit: 07/21/21

 Description:
-Rocks paper scissors in the javascript console.
-Really quick project to get more comfortable with javascript syntax.
+Rocks paper scissors in a webpage.
+Really quick project to get more comfortable with javascript syntax, and DOM manipulaton.

 Directions:
-Open up your browser's javascript console and type 'game();' (without the single quotes).
+Hit the buttons to play!